ckanyemba/Architecture-Document/Components View/Software_Architecture.md

 ## Objective

- - This document provides the working standard for the infrastructure design and service delivery model of the TurtlePay® project.
-While this document does serve as an outline and model for how the services will be designed and ultimately provided, it is subject to change without notice and actual service delivery models may differ from this document.
+> * This document provides the working standard for the infrastructure design and service delivery model of the Human-Protocol project.
+While this document does serve as an outline and model for how the services provided, it is subject to change without notice and actual service delivery models may differ from this document.

 Our goal; however, is to maintain concurrency between the service platform and this document for all to enjoy.